Instructions For Dentists

 If you had high push Herbst components added to a pair of upper and lower oral appliances, check to be sure that there is adequate space for the tubes between upper and lower anchors and the acrylic covering them.
 When the appliances are mounted on models fully closed in the construction bite, the tubes should not be pressed against the acrylic and should be free to move around a little from side to side, as felt with fingers.
 If the tubes are pinched against the acrylic, articulating paper placed under the tube while the articulator is closed and moved into excursions can identify the pinch point.

 If you had a biased upper tongue gripping surface added to a dual arch mandibular advancement appliance, mount the newly amended appliance in the construction bite on an articulator and ensure that there is sufficient space (about 2 mm) for the upper tongue gripping surface to move up and down relative to the appliance to be sure the tongue will not be pinched when the patient bites down on the occlusal stops.
 From the anterior teeth to the first molars, there should be about 2 mm of space visible between the lower tongue gripping surface and the upper teeth or the seated upper tongue gripping surface.
-The sides of the patient’s tongue should be able to squeeze out into this space when the patient bites on the occlusal stops.
+The sides of the patient’s tongue should be able to squeeze out into this space when the patient bites on the bite stops.

 DELIVERING AN APPLIANCE WITH A TONGUE HOLDING DEVICE